-Some of the other additions you might have interest include cPanel and Softaculous.
+Some of the other additions you might have interest in include cPanel and Softaculous.
 These two platforms will make setting up your blog incredibly easy by automating most of the work.

 When it comes to yearly costs, keep in mind that cheap doesn’t mean efficient.
 In fact, a lot of low-cost alternatives don’t have many of the tools to help you succeed or will limit your growth potential.

 A good way to start a blog today is to use something like GreenGeeks.
 This hosting company delivers all of the points I mentioned above and a lot more.

 Something else to consider is how you can have your website up and running for three years for around $107.
 That is unless you opt to buy the bigger and more powerful account types.

 What separates GreenGeeks from other hosting platform is the company’s commitment to protecting the environment.
 About 300% of the energy your website uses, because of servers and hosting overhead, is put back into the electrical grid through renewable energy sources.